 They may run out of gas pretty quickly and that leaves them defenseless against a better conditioned Thai fighter.

 No throws and no clinch game.
 Those techniques are crucial when you fight in a short distance.
 Neck wrestling is very useful to control your opponent and to employ some devastating knee strikes and elbow strikes to the head.

-Less strict Muay Thai rules allow for a much more comprehensive training, which in turn makes a Muaythai practitioners more durable, more versatile and more complete fighters.
+Less strict Muay Thai rules allow for much more comprehensive training, which in turn makes Muaythai practitioners more durable, more versatile, and more complete fighters.